lateapexearlyspeed/Lateapexearlyspeed.JsonSchema/README.md

-﻿# Lateapexearlyspeed.Json.Schema
+# Lateapexearlyspeed.Json.Schema

 This is a high performance Json schema .Net implementation library based on [Json schema](https://json-schema.org/) - draft 2020.12 (latest one by 2023.12).

-This library also supports validator generation from your .net class code.
+This library also supports validator generation from your class code, see below.

 ---
 The json validation functionalities have passed [official json schema test-suite](https://github.com/json-schema-org/JSON-Schema-Test-Suite) for draft 2020.12 (except cases about limitation listed below)

 **High performance** - this .Net library has good performance compared with existing more popular and excellent .Net implementations in common cases by BenchmarkDotnet result, but please verify in your use cases.

-*Some Benchmark result:*
+*Some Benchmark result (note they are compared under same use pattern - see [Performance Tips](#performance-tips) ):*

 12th Gen Intel Core i7-12800H, 1 CPU, 20 logical and 14 physical cores